 A Quantity Surveyor is one of the most rewarding professions in the Construction Industry and commands a salary amongst the highest paid in the sector as well as affording almost limitless opportunity for travel and diversification within the role.

 Each student is required to complete a 30-week industrial placement relating to quantity surveying.
 This paid placement will be typically with either a quantity surveying consultancy or a construction company.
-Placements will normally be organised by WIT and be completed in Ireland.
+Placements will normally be organised by SETU Waterford and be completed in Ireland.
 There is however the possibility of placements in the UK and further afield.
 Each placement will have an academic supervisor and an industrial supervisor.

 The relationships forged and experience gained by undergraduates during these 30 weeks of placement give our undergraduates a real competitive advantage when they join the workplace in terms of course learning outcome, ability to work abroad and ability to command a competitive salary.